JuliaNLSolvers/LsqFit.jl/docs/src/tutorial.md

 ```

 ## Weighted Least Squares

 `curve_fit()` also accepts weight parameter to perform Weighted Least Squares, where the parameter $\boldsymbol{\gamma}^*$ minimizes the weighted residual sum of squares.

-Weight parameter (`w`) is a vector or a diagonal matrix of weights for each sample.
+Weight parameter (`wt`) is a vector or a matrix of weights for each sample.

 ```math
 \mathbf{W} = \begin{pmatrix}